 DirectorDietetic InternshipJean CeramiM.S., R.D., L.D.firstname.lastname@example.org

-Assistant DirectorDietetic InternshipDiana Gonzalez-PachecoD.C.N., R.D., L.D.firstname.lastname@example.org
+Assistant DirectorDietetic InternshipDiana Gonzales-PachecoD.C.N., R.D., L.D.email@example.com

-The internship includes a minimum of 1000 hours of supervised practice in the areas of clinical dietetics, research, community and management nutrition, and three additional graduate-level courses.
-Interns are enrolled at UNM as graduate students in the Master of Science in Nutrition Program unless they currently hold a MS degree or choose to take the required graduate courses as a non-degree seeking student.
+The internship includes a minimum of 1000 hours of supervised practice in the areas of clinical dietetics, research, community and management nutrition, and four additional graduate-level courses.
+Interns are enrolled at UNM as graduate students in the Master of Science in Nutrition Program, unless they currently hold a MS degree or choose to take the required graduate courses as a non-degree seeking student.
 Interns are not required to complete the coursework required for the MS degree at the time they receive their verification of completion of the internship.

 The mission of the Dietetic Internship is to develop culturally competent, entry-level registered dietitian nutritionists qualified to practice in the field of dietetics.
-The DI has a clinical concentration and will provide the experience required to manage patients in clinical settings.
+The DI has a clinical concentration and will provide experience required to manage patients in clinical settings.
 It will also provide experiences in the management, community, and research areas of dietetics.
 The program combines didactic and supervised practice experiences to help interns acquire critical judgment and the capacity for discovery and apply these skills in dietetic practice.
 The program links theory and practice and provides students the opportunity to use the research process.
 Upon successful completion of the DI, graduates will be eligible to take the CDR credentialing exam to become a registered dietitian nutritionist (RDN).

 Note: UNM is participating in the DICAS Application Process.